AndrejaCH/Weather_Trends/README.md

 _-	Calculating 5-year moving average in Excel - steps_
 Calculated average for first 5 years, using AVERAGE() function.
-Populated the formula for the entire column, by selecting the cell with the formula, moving the mouse to the bottom-left corner and double clicked.
+Populated the formula for the entire column, by selecting the cell with the formula, moving the mouse to the bottom-left corner and double clicked.<br />
 Formula used:
 `=AVERAGE(B2:B6)`

 _-	Calculating 5-year moving average in Python – steps_
 Formula for moving average for this project was created with the help of “datacamp website” (1).
 I used Pandas build in function “rolling window” and chain the function with mean() function.
 Parameter window was set to 5.
-Columns were selected with Pandas iloc method.
+Columns were selected with Pandas iloc method.<br />
 Formula used:
 `df['LJ_MA_5y'] = df.iloc[:,1].rolling(window=5).mean()`